Linux Kernel

 • Gary Guo was funded to work part time on Rust compiler features and tools needed to support Rust in the Linux kernel between October 2022 and February 2023.

 Rust support has been merged into the Linux kernel!
+The community of contributors is thriving.

 See the links below for getting up to speed on this work.